Kin The Know

 Breastfeeding with pierced nipples is possible but can make your experience a bit more difficult.
 That's why it's not usually recommended to breastfeed with a nipple piercing.

-It won't completely cut-off supply, but will cause an interesting "spray" of your milk flow.
+It won't completely cut off the supply but will cause an interesting "spray" of your milk flow.
 Unfortunately, there is really no way of knowing if your piercing will affect your ability to breastfeed before giving it a go.

 If nursing with pierced nipples, you’ll need to factor in a few extra steps into your breastfeeding routine and be extra vigilant to ensure your baby is not only getting enough milk flow but also ensuring that your nipple piercing isn't interfering with your milk ducts.